 North Carolina Security Deposit Law: Limits, Returns & Penalties in 2026

-This guide will walk you through every aspect of North Carolina security deposit law in 2026, from maximum deposit limits based on lease terms to proper deduction procedures, late fee restrictions, and tenant remedies for violations.
-We'll also explore how modern compliance tools can streamline your deposit management and ensure you never miss a critical deadline.
+This guide walks through North Carolina security deposit law in 2026, from deposit limits based on lease terms to deduction procedures, late fee restrictions, and tenant remedies.

 North Carolina Security Deposit Limits: What Landlords Can Charge